dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

    .. py:method:: className() -> str

       Returns the class name (type name) of the object.

+      :returns: The class name of the object.
+      :rtype: str

    .. py:method:: calcHash() -> str

       Returns the hash value of the current object.

       The hash value is a fingerprint of the object state, including all property values and child objects.
       Thus, if an object changes, the hash will change too.

+      :returns: The hash value of the object.
+      :rtype: str

    .. py:method:: clone() -> GtObject

       Creates a clone of the object.
 Note, that the new object is a free object and thus does not belong to any parent.

+      :returns: A cloned instance of the object.
+      :rtype: GtObject

-   .. py:method:: findGtChild(childName) -> GtObject
+   .. py:method:: findGtChild(childName: str) -> GtObject

       Returns the first child element matching the object name of childName.
       If no element was found, it returns None.

       :param childName: The object name of the the child to search for.
       :type childrenName: str
+      :returns: The first matching child object, or None if not found.
+      :rtype: GtObject or None

-   .. py:method:: findGtChildren(childrenName="", objectClassName="") -> list[GtObject]
+   .. py:method:: findGtChildren(childrenName: str = "", objectClassName: str = "" ) -> list[GtObject]

-        Returns the direct children matching child_name and objectClassName.
+      Returns the direct children matching ``childrenName`` and ``objectClassName``.
       An empty string matches everything.

       :param childrenName: The object name of the the children to search for.
       :type childrenName: str
       :param objectClassName: If not empty, only children matching the class name are returned.
       :type objectClassName: str
+      :returns: A list of matching child objects.
+      :rtype: list[GtObject]

-   .. py:method:: findGtChildrenByClass(objectClassName="") -> list[GtObject]
+   .. py:method:: findGtChildrenByClass(objectClassName: str = "") -> list[GtObject]

       Returns the direct children matching their class name defined by ``objectClassName``.
       An empty string matches everything.

       :param objectClassName: If not empty, only children matching the class name are returned.
       :type objectClassName: str
+      :returns: A list of matching child objects.
+      :rtype: list[GtObject]

    .. py:method:: findGtParent() -> GtObject

       Returns the parent object of the object if it exists.
       Otherwise, ``None`` is returned.
+      :returns: The parent object.
+      :rtype: GtObject or None

    .. py:method:: findGtProperty(id: str) -> GtAbstractProperty

       Returns the property matching id.
 Returns ``None``, if not found.

       :note: The actual id might differ from the displayed property name!

       :param id: The property id to search for.
       :type id: str
+      :returns: The matching property, or ``None`` if not found.
+      :rtype: GtAbstractProperty or None

    .. py:method:: findGtProperties() -> list[GtAbstractProperty]

       Returns all properties of the object.

+      :returns: A list of all properties of the object.
+      :rtype: list[GtAbstractProperty]

    .. py:method:: propertyValue(id: str)

       Returns the value of the property with given ``id``.

       :raises: ``RuntimeError``, if the property does not exist.

       :param id: The property id to search for.
       :type id: str
+      :returns: The value of the property.
+The return type depends on the property.

    .. py:method:: setPropertyValue(id: str, value)

       Sets the value of the property with given ``id``.

       :raises: ``RuntimeError``, if the property does not exist.

       :param id: The property id to search for.
       :type id: str
       :param value: The value to set.
+The value type depends on the property.

    .. py:method:: getPropertyContainerSize(id: str) -> int

       Returns the size of the property container given by `id`.

       :returns: The size of the container, -1 if *id* is invalid.
+      :rtype: int

-   .. py:method:: getPropertyContainerVal (containerId: str, index: int, memberId: str)
+   .. py:method:: getPropertyContainerVal(containerId: str, index: int, memberId: str)

         Returns the member of the index-th entry in the container, i.e. something like ``container[index].memberId`` .